 - A local computer with an SSH client and Wireshark installed

-This is useful when you don’t have physical access to the remote computer or are running it ‘headless,’ i.e. without a keyboard and monitor.
+This is useful when you don’t have physical access to the remote machine or are running it ‘headless,’ i.e. without a keyboard and monitor.

-In order to capture traffic with tcpdump, you’ll need to connect to the remote computer through SSH.
+In order to capture traffic with the tcpdump command, you’ll need to connect to the remote computer through SSH.
 You will also need root access, otherwise the tcpdump won’t be able to capture traffic and you’ll see an error stating You don’t have permission to capture on that device.